chelliy/CS4803-WorkShowcase/README.md

 # CS4803(Procedural Content Generation)-WorkShowcase
-This is the work showcase repository for Course, CS4803, Procedural Content Generation.
-No Code will be share.
-And none of this should be used as a homework solution.
+This is the work showcase repository for class CS4803, Procedural Content Generation.
+None of this should be used as a homework solution.
 Plz follow honor code

 Warm-Up 1: Object Creation